 Potholes form when snow/rainwater is absorbed into the ground below the surface of the road.
 As temperatures drop and the water freezes, the ground below the roadway expands, and the road surface expands as well.

-The Sign Department's responsibility is to create, install, repair, and replace all City and street signs, as necessary.
+The Sign Shop's responsibility is to create, install, repair, and replace all City and street signs, as necessary.
 This is done in a manner which while informing motorists, keeps sign pollution to a minimum.
 The Auburn Hills DPW makes all of its signs in-house and follows a strict set of guidelines to determine size and placement of each sign.
 If you notice that a sign has been damaged or stolen, please notify the DPW at 248.391.3777.